 The Motu Iti Cocktail -the Ultimate Martini.

-One winter, I was sitting around and in the mood for a cocktail.
+One winter, I was sitting in my favorite chair, and in the mood for a cocktail.
 I wanted something reminiscent of the tropics and more specifically Polynesia.
-All I knew was, I didn't want a punch like drink in a tall glass with all sorts of fruit juice.
-I had a fancy for a tropic-like martini cocktail and after having fun with my experimentation, I came up with my new libation.
-I call it the Motu Iti, Polynesian meaning "Little Island".*
+All I knew was, I didn't want a punch-like drink in a tall glass with lots of ice and all sorts of fruit juices.
+I had a fancy for a tropic-like martini cocktail.
+So after having fun with some experimentation, I came up with my new libation.
+I call it the Motu Iti, Polynesian meaning "Little Island".

-Using a small (single drink) shaker I filled it with ice of course, filling it to about a half inch from the top with Mount Gay Rum.
+I filled a small (single drink) shaker with ice and added Mount Gay Rum to about a half inch from the top.
 I then filled it the rest of the way with equal amounts of Coconut Rum and Jacquin's Apricot Brandy.
 That translates into 3 oz + 1/2 oz + 1/2 oz.
 It was then of course, shaken not stirred.

-Note: I don't suggest using Baccardi / Ron Rico clear type rum.
-Instead stick to a medium dark rum like Mount Gay or Appletown etc. Dark rum like Myers, I find a bit over whelming.
+Note: I don't suggest using Baccardi or Ron Rico, or any clear type rum.
+Instead stick to a medium dark rum like Mount Gay or Appletown etc. On the other hand, dark rum like Myers, I find a bit over whelming.
 And Captain Morgan - fuhgeddaboudit.